 President's Distinguished Speakers Series: Architects Tod Williams and Billie Tsien

-Over the past three decades, Williams and Tsien have received more than two dozen AIA Awards as well as many other national and international citations.
+Over the past three decades, Williams and Tsien have received numerous national and international citations.
 In 2013, they received the National Medal of the Arts from President Obama and Firm of the Year Award from the American Institute of Architects.
-Other projects include the Barnes Foundation in Philadelphia, Asia Society Center in Hong Kong, LeFrak Center in Brooklyn’s Prospect Park, and Logan Center for the Arts at the University of Chicago.
+Notable projects include the Barnes Foundation in Philadelphia, Asia Society Center in Hong Kong, LeFrak Center in Brooklyn’s Prospect Park, and Logan Center for the Arts at the University of Chicago.
 Last year, they were selected to design the Obama Presidential Center.

 Williams was born in Detroit, MI and received his MFA and Master of Architecture from Princeton University, and is a trustee of the American Academy in Rome.
 Tsien was born in Ithaca, NY and received her undergraduate degree in Fine Arts from Yale University and Master of Architecture degree from UCLA.
 She is the current President of The Architectural League of New York.
 Outside the studio, they are active participants in a broad cultural community and maintain long-standing associations with many organizations devoted to the arts.
 At various times, they have taught at the Cooper Union, Harvard University, Cornell University, Yale University, and the University of Michigan.
 As both educators and practitioners, they are dedicated to creating a better world through architecture.